qinyi-zeng/julia_project/README.md

 folder /codes/

 ## Contact Information
-If you encounter issues or have questions, please contact me at SOH_YONG_SHENG@IHPC.A-STAR.EDU.SG
+If you encounter issues or have questions, please contact me

 ## References
 Finally, the CT scan is derived from the following online source: